wp-plugins/w4-post-list/readme.txt

 == Installation ==

 1. Upload zip to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Find W4 post list menu under Posts Menu.
 Add and manage post list from there.
-4. User shortcode [postlist] with id, or copy shortcode from the post list options page.
+4. User shortcode [postlist] with id, or copy shortcode from the config page.

-== Screenshots ==

-1. Config Panel

-2. Preview 1

-3. Preview 2

 == Frequently Asked Questions ==